Kabadi Kabadi (2001 film)

 Kabadi Kabadi is a 2001 Indian Tamil-language romantic comedy film written by K. Bhagyaraj and directed by Pandiarajan.
 Produced by Poornima Bhagyaraj, the film stars Pandiarajan and Sangeetha, while Karan and Manivannan appear in supporting roles.
 Featuring music composed by Deva and lyrics written by Vairamuthu, the film was released on 28 September 2001.
-Mujhse Shaadi Karogi 2004 hindi movie loosely based on this movie.
+The core concept of the movie is based on the 2000 English movie Meet the Parents.
+The 2004 Hindi movie Mujhse Shaadi Karogi was loosely based on this movie.